biyunwu/frontend-nanodegree-feedreader/README.md

 ## Contribution

-All pull request are welcome.
+All pull requests are welcome.